Healthy Benefits of Walnuts & How They Help in Weight Loss

 Including walnuts in a regular diet also helps in keeping up with the required nutrition data that ultimately affect fertility too.

 5. Promotes weight loss

-If you have been snacking chips or craving the chips, here’s your chance to replace the loss with a much nutritious snack–walnut.
-Their high content of Omega-3 fatty acids is directly linked to decreasing obesity and diabetes.
+If you have been snacking chips or craving for chips, here is your chance to replace the loss with a much nutritious snack–walnut.
+Their high content of Omega-3 fatty acids is linked to decreasing obesity and diabetes.

 A study published funded by California Walnut Commission, even proved that walnuts can alter the way brains view foods and hence impact their appetite.